efugier/DeezerTagApp/README.md

 Deezer Project: **TagApp**
 ---

-# DB user credentials
-* username: `dzr-tagapp`
-* password: `b.iOn7rkVfA3Um.hIXu9Y5ozByCxE3m`
-* connexion string (BOLT): `bolt://hobby-cpenebmekcnhgbkekkadncal.dbs.graphenedb.com:24786`

 # Running the app

 Run `docker-compose up`.

+The API is then listening on port `8081`.

+## Accessing the db

+### Informations

+As this is only a demo, I chose for convinience to host the data base (for free) on graphendb which means it is:
+* Limited to $1k$ nodes
+* Limited to $10k$ relations
+* Hosted in Nothern Viginia (US) which leads somewhat slow response time.

+### Visualization

+Can be visualized [here](https://hobby-ecmbfbmekcnhgbkeephhacal.dbs.graphenedb.com:24786/browser/) using these credentials
+* login:    `dzrtagdemo`
+* password: `dzrtagdemopwd`

+### Server side use

+**DB app credentials**
+* username: `server-user`
+* password: `b.TIFIvn8dL3qz.ewj9o7s3m2Xs7iHk`
+* connexion string (BOLT): `bolt://hobby-ecmbfbmekcnhgbkeephhacal.dbs.graphenedb.com:24786`

-# DB UML
+# Overview

 ![UML](.\UML.png)

-As there is a lot of N:M relations, the natural choice is graph databases.
+As there is a lot of N:M relations and high potential for redundancy, the natural choice is graph databases.

-This will prevent redundancy and will also facilitate the implementation of more complex request later on.
+This could also facilitate the implementation of more complex request later on.

-Relations between artists, albums and track are _not_ implemented but it could easily be done.
+Relations between artists, albums and tracks are _not_ implemented in this demo.

-I chose **Neo4j** as it the most well known graph DB and seems to be the easiest to use.
+I chose **Neo4j** as it the most well known graph DB and seemed to be the easiest to use.

 ## Possibilities for future

 * Add a weight on the `TAGS` relation to quantify how rock a song is.
-* Implement the missing relations.
+* Implement the missing relations between artists, albums and tracks.

-# Architecture
+# Stack

-## Node.js + Vue.js + Neo4j
+## Neo4j + Node.js (+ Vue.js)

 * **Server app** that can be used as an API
-* **Front app** that can talk to the server (and hopefully to deezer's API).
+* **Coming soon**: Front app that can talk to the server (and hopefully to deezer's API).

-# Front fonctionalities

-* Search for tagged content
-* Tag content
-* (Interface the tag db with the deezer API)

 # Server functionnalities

-## Add tags to content, OK !
+## Add tags to content

 `POST /artist/123` or `POST /track/456` or `POST /album/789`

 Request body (tag list) `["tag_a", "tag_b", ...]`

-## Get tags associated with content OK !
+## Get tags associated with content

 `GET /artist/123`

 Response body (list of tags) `["tag_a", "tag_b", ... ]`

-## Delete content OK !
+## Delete content

 `DELETE /artist/123`

-## Delete tags OK !
+## Delete tags

-`DELETE /artist/123`
+`DELETE /artist/123/tag`

 Request body (tag list) `["tag_a", "tag_b", ...]`

-## Get content list from a tag set OK !
+## Get content list from a tag set

 Returns the content that has all the requested tags